jukran/BIKE2.1/README.md

 Ranta J, Marinova-Todorova M, Mikkelä A, Suomi J, Tuominen P 2023.
 BIKE foodborne exposure model - A graphical user interface for the Bayesian dietary exposure assessment model for microbiological and chemical hazards (BIKE).
 Finnish Food Authority, Helsinki, Finland.
 Available at https://bike-expo-shiny.rahtiapp.fi/

 #### Updates:
 Consumption frequency estimated as population average "p0" from Bayesian model (uncertainty).
-Individual consumption frequencies predicted (variability between consumers) where needed.
+Individual consumption frequencies predicted (variability between consumers) only where needed.

 Exposure quantile estimation (2D simulation of uncertainty & variability) computations improved by vectorizing some evaluations which previously were indexed in loops.